PRETgroup/goFB/README.md

 The goFB toolchain was used in the ACM-IEEE MEMOCODE publication [Simulation of cyber-physical systems using IEC61499](https://dl.acm.org/citation.cfm?id=3127052), and the examples used in this paper can be found under `examples/goFB_only/c_odes`.

-The goFB toolchain was also used in the IEEE ISORC 2018 paper "Faster Function Blocks for Precision Timed Industrial Automation" (still under review).
+The goFB toolchain was also used in the IEEE ISORC 2018 paper [Faster Function Blocks for Precision Timed Industrial Automation](https://ieeexplore.ieee.org/abstract/document/8421148/).
 The examples for this paper can be found under `examples/goFB_only/c_tcrest`.